 Many property managers allow you to pay for your booking through the VRBO website using eCheck, PayPal, or a major credit card.
 These payment types are secured and covered by VRBO, so you can rest easy knowing that your money is in good hands.

 That's VRBO in a nutshell!
-To follow up, though, we're going to give you some safety tips for using VRBO, as well as a summary overview of its strengths and weaknesses.
+To follow up in the rest of our VRBO course, though, we're going to give you some safety tips for using VRBO in our next tutorial, as well as a summary overview of its strengths and weaknesses.
 Read on by clicking the buttons below, or in the sidebar to the right!

 TechBoomers offers free articles that teach people how to use technology to make their lives easier (and more fun!).
 To support our work, some of our content contains links to websites that pay us affiliate commissions when our users visit them through us and make purchases.
 Learn more about how this works.